ActiDoo/clusterrebootd/docs/STATE.md

   distributions to validate maintainer scripts and service wiring.

 ## Backlog
-- Promote the packaging workflow into a release pipeline that publishes artefacts, provenance, and signatures to GitHub Releases once production keys are available.
+- Extend the release workflow with Sigstore/SLSA provenance once production signing keys are wired in.
 - Expand operator documentation beyond the sample config to include install guides, health script best practices, and troubleshooting once the reference example is reviewed.